Daedalus-MC/Diala/README.md

 	I believe that I should be unbanned because I have helped the server through issues and problems:
 Finding and understanding the duping machines of The_Dark_Fubar, Crabby, etc, along with helping provide eye witness accounts of how it started, and when.
 Helping out Rocket and Tim finding and jailing X-Ray”ers”, thieves, and greifers.
-Brian with testing of the upcoming plugin, StickyLocks, and making sure it is compatible with the bucket plugins we currently use.
+Brian with testing of the upcoming plugin, StickyLocks, and making sure it is compatible with the bukkit plugins we currently use.